KunalBagaria/s3-express-upload/README.md

 - `GET /`: Returns a welcome message.
 - `GET /api/v1/files/:startDate?/:endDate?`: Retrieve a list of all files in your storage.
-- `POST /api/v1/upload-file`: Upload a new file to your storage.
-Include the file data in the request body as `multipart/form-data`.
+- `POST /api/v1/upload-file`: Upload files to your S3 Bucket.

 ## Contributing